 - Ready-made "backgrounds" with starting stat arrays and gear packages

 - Stamina rules for more involved stunts and more frequent spell use

 - Rules for routine death and resurrection

 - 60 spells divided into wizardry, theurgy, and witchcraft

 In order to download this game you must purchase it at or above the minimum price of $2 USD.
 You will get access to the following files:

 Support this game at or above a special price point to receive something exclusive.

 Not sure you can afford it right now, but dying to read it?
-Grab it free, no questions asked.
+Grab the PDF free.